Lisa Eldridge: Television and media

 Eldridge has been the resident on-screen beauty expert for the Channel 4 TV series Ten Years Younger, as well as an expert on non-invasive treatments on Ten Years Younger – The Challenge.

 She has made numerous UK television appearances on GMTV and Lorraine, and has also appeared on the Today Show in the USA.

 In 2021 Eldridge hosted Makeup: A Glamorous History, a show about the history of makeup on BBC Two.

-Online and social media

-In February 2010, Eldridge launched her website of make-up tutorials, beauty advice, and insider knowledge.

 Brand collaborations

-From 2003 to 2013, Eldridge was Creative Director for Boots No7, where she was responsible for developing, re-designing, and re-launching the brand.
+From 2003 to 2013, Eldridge was creative director for Boots No7, where she was responsible for developing, re-designing, and re-launching the brand.
 Since June 2011, she has worked with Chanel to create videos for their site, Chanel.com.
-Eldridge is now the Global Creative Director of Lancôme.
+Eldridge is the Global Creative Director of Lancôme.